lcrocker/ojpoker/README.md

 ```
 This codebase produces two separate libraries in [Rust](https://rust-lang.org)
 and [Dart](https://dart.dev).
-If you are only interested in one of those, you will not have to deal with
-the other if you don't want to.
 I also use TypeScript ([Deno](https://deno.com)) for utility scripts, but
-those too aren't strictly necessary to build the libraries unless you want
+those aren't strictly necessary to build the libraries unless you want
-to change something or run tests.
+to change something.
 All of these languages have good complete development environments on Linux.

 I'm using Dart 3.5.3.
 The code in the repo does not use Flutter, so you can